 A parent of a harassed student may place the transfer request.
 The request should be in writing and addressed to the school principal and copied to the superintendent of the school district.
 An effective letter provides a timeline of events and evidence supporting the severity of the bullying.
 The letter should include specific details about the instances of bullying the youth suffered.
 For example, if a child suffered wounds which required a doctor's visit, parents should enclose medical documentation to prove particular injuries.
 Parents should also include relevant incident reports, letters from the school, or correspondence with school teachers or administrators should also be included.
-See Forms and Letters.
+See Form 11: Sample Letter to Transfer Student Due to Bullying in Section 6: Sample Forms and Letters.